Description of the partner organizing/hosting the project:

 Available vegetarian food: Yes

-Description of specific requirements: Participation fee EUR 350 (Euros).
+Description of specific requirements: Participation fee EUR 400 (Euros).
 The fee can either be transferred in advance via bank transfer, or paid in cash on arrival.
-It includes accommodation, food and one trip to the Hot River area in Reykjadalur.
-The fee does not include the transportation from Reykjavík to the camp and back, which costs EUR 30 one way or EUR 60 for both ways.
+It includes food, accommodation, transport from the meeting point to the camp (on the first day), activities, and one trip combined with the trash collection (Hot River or Reykjanes).

 Documents the applicants have to provide: